leofer99/titanic-ml/README.md

 # Titanic ML Pipeline

-This project provides a **unified machine learning pipeline** for predicting passenger survival on the Titanic dataset.
-It merges data cleaning, feature engineering, exploratory analysis, model training, evaluation, and hyperparameter tuning into a single reusable framework.
+This project provides a **machine learning pipeline** for predicting passenger survival on the Titanic dataset.
+It performs data cleaning, feature engineering, exploratory analysis, model training, evaluation, and hyperparameter tuning.

 ---